caddev01/christi/README.md

         next to create the quizer initiator button***
     - Fixing the Countdown function
     - Completed the countdown
-    - *now to completing the Heroes component*
+    - now to completing the Heroes component
-    - *brainstormed the countdown algorithm*
+    - brainstormed the countdown algorithm
+    - {*Gamedeck Counter QuizerApp*}
     }
     - *Starting backend...*
 ]